U.S. Geological Survey Manual

 (7) Conduct routine inspections of work areas and abate identified deficiencies as soon as practicable.

-(8) Investigate all job-related accidents, including taking appropriate corrective action to preclude recurrence of similar accidents, and record incidents and accidents in the Safety Management Information System.
+(8) Investigate all job-related accidents, including taking appropriate corrective action to prevent recurrence of similar accidents.
+Record incidents and accidents in the Safety Management Information System.

-(9) Establish a personal protective equipment (PPE) program, including PPE issuance and employee training, and ensure compliance with applicable safety rules and regulations.
+(9) Establish a personal protective equipment (PPE) program, including PPE issuance and employee training.
+Ensure compliance with applicable safety and health rules and regulations.

-(10) Provide for employee participation in the USGS OSH Program without fear of restraint, interference, coercion, discrimination, or reprisal.
+(10) Provide for employee participation in the occupational safety and health program without fear of restraint, interference, coercion, discrimination, or reprisal.

 (1) Observe all safety precautions and practices applicable to their assignments and report any hazardous conditions or procedures to their immediate supervisors.